 Remy Long, 2010, Environmental Studies and Global and International Studies

-Remy just completed his two-year service in Peace Corps Gambia, where he specialized in agroforestry and apiculture (bee keeping).
+Remy recently completed his two-year service in Peace Corps Gambia, where he specialized in agroforestry and apiculture (bee keeping).
 With a close Peace Corps friend he also raised funds for a folklore project, "Preserving the Oral History of Gambia."
 Remy will extend for a third year to complete his main project--establishing the Peace Corps Gambia Food Security Training Center.

 At WMU Remy graduated Magna Cum Laude and received Environmental Studies' Academic Excellence Award.
 On campus he was coordinator of the Gibbs House For Environmental Research and Education.
 Off campus, Remy Wwoof'd in England, Scotland, and Ireland; interned in North Carolina at the Center for Environmental Farming Systems; and took on a Wisconsin apprenticeship in carpentry at the Little Sugar River Farm.